All Current & Upcoming Anime Fortnite Skins (2026)

 Complete List of All Anime Skins in Fortnite

-Fortnite has released anime skins from eight major collaborations since 2021.
+Fortnite has released anime skins from eleven major collaborations since 2021.
 Each collaboration brought multiple character variants, themed cosmetics, and special items.

 Here's every anime that has appeared in Fortnite so far: